 Learn how to record a loan to another company in QuickBooks.
-Also know how to create an asset account to record loan & record repayments by the debtor.
+Also, know how to create an asset account to record loans & record repayments by the debtor.

 We highly recommend that you use appropriate asset and liability accounts to record your transactions.
 Failure to do so can result in problems for you in the future.

 How to Record a Loan to Another Company in QuickBooks

 A loan provided to a third party is recorded as an asset in your ledger.
 The amount is debited in the asset account, and every repayment is credited from the account.
 Therefore, you have the option to easily track the entire loan and its repayment through a single account.

 However, it is highly recommended that you create a separate interest account if you wish to record interest earned on the loan.
 Further, you should create an account for every additional fee that you’re charging for the loan.

 In QuickBooks, you can create an asset account to record a loan and its repayment by following the steps provided below

 - Select the appropriate asset account type to track the loan provided to another company.

 - Select Other Assets, if the amount will be paid by the debtor in the current financial period.

 - Select Other Current Assets, if the debtor will pay the loan amount after the current financial period.